 Exactly two years ago, at the close of 2014, I wrote a post about that year.
 It was a gut-wrenching year full of bad news and sad moods.
 Since that time, I find myself getting especially reflective this time of year, looking back on the year and deciding what I want to say about it.

-In February of 2014, our son was diagnosed with Asperger’s, and it took me a full year to be ready to talk about it publicly.
+In February of 2014, our son was diagnosed, and it took me a full year to be ready to talk about it publicly.
 But there was something else afoot that year, and here we are three years later and only now am I ready to acknowledge it publicly.
-In that post, 2014, I wrote about tears, grief, pain and loneliness, and now I am ready to acknowledge that only a fraction of those feelings was about Asperger’s.
-Most of it was actually about something else entirely, something that felt so private and shameful, that I pretended it was all about Asperger’s because that was kosher to talk about, it was safe.
+In that post, 2014, I wrote about tears, grief, pain and loneliness, and now I am ready to acknowledge that only a fraction of those feelings was about HFA.
+Most of it was actually about something else entirely, something that felt so private and shameful, that I pretended it was all about the spectrum because that was kosher to talk about, it was safe.

 Here it is.